 If you find yourself owing money to the association for another reason — because you damaged a fence or sign, for example — you’re liable for those costs, too.

 Most states have laws clearly defining the role of an HOA that are often adopted from recommendations in the Uniform Common Interest Ownership Act, created in 1982 by the Uniform Law Commissioners, a nonpartisan group of attorneys that established the general legislation for HOAs and have regularly maintained it since.
 The uniform law includes guidelines for holding HOA board elections and what bylaws may or may not prohibit.

 “It’s very comprehensive,” Bauman says.
 “Then some of the states adopt certain versions of that.
 They don’t usually adopt it wholesale because it can be quite cumbersome.”

 Once you’re living under an HOA, it’s important to pay attention.
 You not only want to know the existing HOA rules before you take ownership of the house, but you also want to read the minutes of previous and upcoming board meetings to know what’s going on.

 If board meetings are open for all members to attend or there are occasional public forum meetings, it’s important to attend and be able to weigh in on future decisions.
 HOAs often only feel restrictive when you aren’t aware a decision you don’t like has already been made.

 Having a dispute with the board is probably the biggest concern for most homebuyers considering a property under HOA jurisdiction, but the number of property owners who report being dissatisfied with their HOA is in the minority.
 CAI’s 2020 Homeowner Satisfaction Survey found 71% of residents say their HOA’s rules protect and enhance property values, and 23% believed the rules have a neutral effect — only 4% believed the HOA rules harmed property values.

 More from U.S. News

-Update 11/28/18: This story was originally published on Sept.
-8, 2016, and has been updated to include more recent information.
+Update 05/06/21: This story was published at an earlier date and has been updated with new information.